MiroslavHustak/FSharp-Coding-Guidelines/README.md

 Control flow is managed using pattern matching and active patterns instead of `if...then...else` constructs.
 Looping is typically implemented using either Haskell-like collection functions such as `map`, `iter`, or `fold`, or through tail-recursive functions or continuation-passing style (CPS) recursive functions, ensuring tail-call optimization or CPS compliance.
 Query expressions are not employed.

+**String Combination**

+Use type-safe `sprintf` exclusively for combining strings unless there is a compelling reason to use specialized .NET methods like `Path.Combine` or `String.concat`.

 **Avoiding Imperative Constructs**

 - No LINQ expressions